-- Y Stephen D. Milligan, our President and, following the retirement of Mr. Coyne on January 2, 2013, our President and Chief Executive Officer; - Ÿ John F. Coyne, our former Chief Executive Officer, who retired from the company on January 2, 2013; - Ÿ Wolfgang U. Nickl, our Executive Vice President and Chief Financial Officer; - Ÿ Timothy M. Leyden, President of our WD Subsidiary; - Ÿ Michael D. Cordano, President of our HGST Subsidiary; and - Ÿ James J. Murphy, our Executive Vice President, Storage Products and Worldwide Sales (WD Subsidiary).
+- Ÿ Stephen D. Milligan, our President and Chief Executive Officer; - Y Wolfgang U. Nickl, our former Executive Vice President and Chief Financial Officer, who resigned effective as of November 17, 2013; - Ÿ Timothy M. Leyden, our former Chief Financial Officer, who became our Chief Financial Officer effective as of November 18, 2013 (after having previously served as President of our WD Subsidiary) and retired as our Chief Financial Officer, effective as of September 8, 2014; - Ÿ Michael D. Cordano, President of our HGST Subsidiary; - Ÿ James J. Murphy, President of our WD Subsidiary; and - Ÿ Mark P. Long, Executive Vice President, Strategy & Corporate Development.